This subject is available within certain ICMS undergraduate degrees. Please click the button below to find an undergraduate course for you.

 3 credit points

-Students will develop management capabilities to help maximise the economic viability and sustainability of the income-producing property whilst meeting all statutory obligations.
+This subject equips students to be become commercially astute property professionals with the capabilities of critical and analytical skills to manage all types of income-producing properties.
+Students will cultivate management expertise aimed to maximise the economic viability and sustainability of the income-producing property whilst meeting all statutory obligations.

-Students will also develop the knowledge and skills required as property managers to effectively, ethically and sustainably manage residential and more complex income producing properties to ensure that the objectives of the property owners are met while abiding by the relevant legislative requirements.
+Knowledge and skills will be developed as property managers to effectively, ethically and sustainably manage residential and more complex income producing properties to ensure that the objectives of the property stakeholders are met while abiding by the relevant legislative requirements.

-a) Analyse the effects of legal, physical and planning parameters that govern the management of income producing property assets.
+a) Analyse the effects of legal, physical and planning parameters that govern the management and administration of income producing property assets.

-b) Apply the principles of property asset management to property categories including residential, commercial and retail.
+b) Apply the principles of property asset management to property categories including residential, commercial, industrial and retail.

 c) Implement procedures and processes for negotiating and establishing leases, including options and rent reviews.